Monsoon Season is here! Here are some tips and tricks to being as safe and sound as possible this year!

 • Corded phones are dangerous during thunderstorms.
 Lightning traveling through telephone wires has killed people.
 Cell phones and cordless phones are safe.

 • Wait to use any plumbing-sinks, showers, tubs, and toilets.
 Plumbing can conduct electricity from lightning strikes from outside.

-• Unplug expensive electronics including TV, stereo, home entertainment centers, and computers modem lines when thunderstorms are expected, and before the storm arrives.
+• Unplug expensive electronics including TV, stereo, home entertainment centers, and computer modem lines when thunderstorms are expected, and before the storm arrives.
 Typically, summer thunderstorms form in the early to mid-afternoon, when most people are at work.

 • Stop playing video games connected to the TV.